roeltielen/gismo_pmultigrid_xbraid/README.md

 As a model problem, we consider the convection-diffusion-reaction (CDR) equation, where  Dirichlet  (essential)  and  Neumann  (natural)  boundary  conditions  can be prescribed,  respectively.

 In this tutorial we will explain how one can use a *p*-multigrid method to solve this model problem.
 We will explain how one can define the benchmark problem, set-up the *p*-multigrid method and adjust it to your own preference.
 More information can be found in [1] and [2].
+Furthermore, we will discuss an example where *p*-multigrid methods are combined with Multigrid Reduced in Time (MGRIT) methods for time-dependent problems.

 Most of the parameters required to define the model problem and *p*-multigrid method can be provided via the command-line.
 Alternatively, one can adjust them in the main file, but this requires (re)-compiling the code.
 In the following, we will briefly discuss the different command-line arguments.